DecentraLabsCom/Lab-Metadata/README.md

   keywords: labKeywords,            // A list of search-friendly tags
   description: labDescription,      // Short but informative description of the lab
   provider: labProvider,            // Name of the institution or company that provides this lab
-  timeSlot: labTimeSlot,            // A list of permitted access durations in minutes
+  timeSlots: labTimeSlot,           // A list of permitted access durations in minutes
-  startDate: labStartDate,          // The date from which the lab is open for reservations
+  opens: labStartDate,              // The date from which the lab is open for reservations
-  finishDate: labFinishDate,        // The date from which the lab is closed for reservations
+  closes: labFinishDate,            // The date from which the lab is closed for reservations
   docs: labDocs,                    // A list of URIs to documentation associated to the lab
   images: labImages                 // A list of URIs to images of the laboratory }